Phallus rubicundus

-Phallus rubicundus is a species of fungus in the stinkhorn family.
+Satyrus rubicundus is a species of fungus in the stinkhorn family.
 First described in 1811, it has a wide distribution in tropical regions.
 It has the typical stinkhorn structure consisting of a spongy stalk up to 15 cm tall arising from a gelatinous "egg" up to 3 cm in diameter.
 Atop the stalk is a pitted, conical cap that has a foul-smelling, gelatinous, green spore mass spread over it.

 Taxonomy

 The species was first described under the name Satyrus rubicundus by French botanist Louis Augustin Guillaume Bosc in 1811, from collections made in South Carolina.
 It was later transferred to the genus Phallus in 1823 by Elias Fries.
 Synonyms include binomials resulting from the transfer to Ithyphallus by Eduard Fischer in 1888, and to Leiophallus by Émile-Victor Mussat in 1900.
+The accepted name now is Satyrus rubicundus upon being moved to the genus Satyrus in 2025.